Interprofessional Education (IPE) Training

 PT students using nursing lab

-CHHS is piloting a three-semester IPE program where graduate students from Nursing, Physical Therapy, Athletic Training, Speech-Language Pathology, and Audiology:
+In 2025–2026, CHHS launched a three-semester Graduate IPE Training Program bringing together graduate students from Nursing, Physical Therapy, Athletic Training, Speech-Language Pathology, and Audiology.

 1. Learn online together about teamwork and professional roles.